vinixaavier/vagrant-yenv/README.md

 - hostname: the name of machine in virtualbox;
 - box: the operating system how vagrant box to download;
 - memory: the size of memory RAM of machine;
-- cpus: the number of cores CPU; and
+- cpus: the number of cores CPU;
-- provision: the provisioner (only ansible for a while);
+- provision: the provisioner (only ansible for a while); and
+- playbook: if provisioner is ansible, specify the path of playbook;

 ## To do